 Groundwater is a finite resource with inputs and outputs.
-The input is generally rainwater and snowmelt that seeps into the ground (recharge).
+The input is generally rainwater and snowmelt that seeps-infiltrates into the ground (recharge).
 The outputs can be groundwater that is pumped out for human use and groundwater that naturally discharges to lakes, wetlands, and streams.
 The inputs and outputs need to be managed to ensure a sustainable and safe groundwater supply.
 Development generally results in more impervious area and more compacted soils decreasing opportunities for infiltration and recharge.
-Development often parallels population increases that may lead to additional groundwater use.
+Development often parallels population increases that may lead to additional groundwater use, further depleting this finite resource.